-As on the date of this Red Herring Prospectus, the entities forming a part of our Promoter Group (other than our corporate Promoter), as follows:
+As on the date of this Prospectus, the entities forming a part of our Promoter Group (other than our corporate Promoter), as follows:

 S.no.
 Name of entity

-1. Maple Orgtech (India) Limited
+1. Maple Orgtech (India) Limited []

 2. Marudhar

 3. MM Aqua Technologies Limited

 4. MM Group Holding Private Limited

 5. MM Rosewood Buildinfra Private Limited

 6. Tega Parks and Resorts Private Limited

 7. TPW Engineering Limited

-8 Trafalgar Consulting International Company Private Limited
+8. Trafalgar Consulting International Company Private Limited

-\In accordance with the Scheme MM Aqua Technologies Limited and Maple Orgtech (India) Limited will de-merge from NFSPL to amalgamate with MM Group Holdings Private Limited.
+In accordance with the Scheme MM Aqua Technologies Limited and Maple Orgtech (India) Limited will de-merge from NFSPL to amalgamate with MM Group Holdings Private Limited.
 For details, see "Risk Factors - One of our Promoters, Nihal Financial Services Private Limited will undergo a corporate restructuring resulting in, amongst others, a change in its equity shareholding in our Company.
 We cannot assure you that the relevant approvals in relation to such corporate restructuring will be obtained or estimate the time involved in its implementation." on page 39.
+Post the approval of the Scheme in accordance with applicable law, Marudhar will amalgamate with NFSPL and will cease to exist as a member of our Promoter Group.
+For details, see "- Description of corporate Promoter" above.